learn-co-curriculum/phase-1-js-fetch-on-demand-with-forms/README.md

 ## Scenario

-Imagine you've been hired to help build the frontend for a movie database company specializing in kids movies.
-Some initial work has already been done for you — we have an API with some starter data, some initial HTML, but very little JavaScript.
+Imagine you've been hired to help build the frontend for a movie database company specializing in kids' movies.
+Some initial work has already been done for you — we have an API with some starter data and some initial HTML, but very little JavaScript.

 ## Getting Started